 Aprilia calls its system cornering ABS.

-Ducati calls their system Bosch Cornering ABS — although many other manufacturers also use Bosch systems.
+Ducati calls its system Bosch Cornering ABS — although many other manufacturers also use Bosch systems.
 When it got upgraded to 6-axis, it became Bosch Cornering ABS Evo.

 Honda calls their system just an IMU, saying they have either a 5-axis or 6-axis IMU.